audaxis/ikpdb/docs/developers_guide.rst

 You can now modify either the debugger or the plugin and see the result.

-*Don't forget to reload Cloud9 when you modify the plugin.*
+*Don't forget to reload Cloud9 (by Refreshing your page) when you modify the plugin.*